emard/low-power-counter/README.md

-When designing the circuit take into account that every current flow draws some power, so for example when internal pull-up resistors in the chip are enabled, each input connected to GND will draw about 80uA.
+When designing the circuit take into account that every current flow draws some power, so for example when internal pull-up resistors in the chip are enabled, each input connected to GND will draw about 80uA which can drain CR2032 battery in 3 months.
 Option is to disable internal pull-up and connect external 1Mohm pull-up resistor.
+It will draw 3uA per grounded input pin, but will also be more sensitive to environmental electric noise.

 During 3V battery life, voltage will drop down to about 2V.
 Low-voltage version of the chip "ATTINY85V" is recommended